sakra/FindMathematica/MANUAL.md

 loaded by the command `Get[<package name>]`.

 A cache entry named by `<variable>` will be created to store the result.
-If the full path to the package file is found, the result is stored in the variable and the search will not be repeated unless the variable is cleared.
+If the full path to the package file is found, the result is stored in the variable, and the search will not be repeated unless the variable is cleared.
 If nothing is found, the result will be `<variable>-NOTFOUND`, and the search will be attempted again the next time `Mathematica_FIND_PACKAGE` is invoked with the same variable.